-Could Newtral May Fundamentiana possible or Details of actions or explanations if actions are not possible particularly benefit Neutral adversely impact Explanations Please note details of any actions to be placed in your Service Plan Race ✓ There is no evidence to suggest that this group would be disadvantaged N Sex ✓ There is no evidence to suggest that this group would be disadvantaged.
-N ı 1 1 T Gender reassignment ✓ There is no evidence to suggest that this group would be disadvantaged.
-N Disability ✓ Limited number of HC & PH vehicles are registered as Wheelchair accessible Vehicle (WAV's) Y Proposal in revised policy for Wheelchair accessible Vehicle (WAV's)requirement to service the needs of all those requiring the services within the District Age ✓ All holders of driver's licence will be required to take a medical examination at initial application, thereafter at the age of 45, 50, 55 60, 65 and thereafter on an annual basis.
+Could Мау Is action Details of actions or explanations if actions are not possible particularly benefit Neutral adversely impact Explanations possible or required?
+Please note details of any actions to be placed in your Service Plan Race √ There is no evidence to suggest that this group would be disadvantaged N Sex ✓ There is no evidence to suggest that this group would be disadvantaged.
+N

+Gender reassignment Gender reassignment ✓ There is no evidence to suggest that this group would be disadvantaged.
+N Disability ✓ Limited number of HC & PH vehicles are registered as Wheelchair accessible Vehicle (WAV's) Υ Proposal in revised policy for Wheelchair accessible Vehicle (WAV's)requirement to service the needs of all those requiring the services within the District Age ✓ All holders of driver's licence will be required to take a medical examination at initial application, thereafter at the age of 45, 50, 55 60, 65 and thereafter on an annual basis.
 N Statutory responsibilities to enforce the requirements of the relevant Acts, Byelaws and other legislation placed on all in the District Sexual orientation ✓ There is no evidence to suggest that any group would be disadvantaged.
-There is no evidence to suggest that this group would be disadvantaged.
-N Religion or belief ✓ There is no evidence to suggest that any group would be disadvantaged.
+There is no evidence to suggest that N Religion or belief ✓ There is no evidence to suggest that any group would be disadvantaged.
 N Pregnancy & maternity ✓ There is no evidence to suggest that any group would be disadvantage N Marriage & civil partnership ✓ N Human Rights ✓ There is no evidence to suggest that any group would be disadvantaged.
 N Socio Economic ✓ There is no evidence to suggest that any group would be disadvantaged.
 N Multiple/ Cross Cutting ✓ There is no evidence to suggest that any group would be disadvantaged.
 N

-Outcome(s) of customer analysis a) Will the policy/ procedure impact on the whole population of Fenland and/ or identified groups within the population; negative neutral positive □ , No major change needed ✓ Adjust the policy Adverse impact but continue \square Stop and remove / reconsider policy Arrangements for future monitoring: Note when analysis will be reviewed; inc lude any equality indicators s and performance against those indicators .
-B. II The next CIA analysis will take pla ace when the Taxi Lice ensing Policy is reviewed in 2026 Details of any data/ Research used (bo oth FDC & Partners): Details of any data, rescaron asca (Se our Do a raidicio).
-Results of the public Consultation carried out from 07 D ecember 2020 until 17 January 2021 Completed by: Manus Mishalla Dishan Name: Michelle Bishop Position: Licensing Manager Approved by (manager signature): Date published: This should be the date ate the analysis was published on the website Details of any Committee approved by (if applicable): Date endorsed by Members if applicable:
+Outcome(s) of customer analysis a) Will the policy/ procedure impact on t he whole population of Fenla and and/ or identified groups within the population; neg gative neutral positive No major change needed √ Adjust the policy Adverse impact but continue \square Stop and remove / reconsider policy Arrangements for future monitoring: Note when analysis will be reviewed; inc clude any equality indicators and performance against those indicators The next CIA analysis will take pl ace when the Taxi Licer nsing Policy is reviewed in 2026 Details of any data/ Research used (b oth FDC & Partners): Results of the public Consultation n carried out from 07 De cember 2020 until 17 January 2021 Completed by: Name: Michelle Bishop Position: Licensing Manager Approved by (manager signature): Date published: This should be the date the analysis was published on the website Approved by (manager signature): Date published: This should be the d date the analysis was published on the website Details of any Committee approved by v (if applicable): Date andersed by Members if appli icable: Details of any Committee approved b y (ii applicable).
+Date endorsed by Members if appli icapie.